OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 To reduce our costs, we want to remove the cloud resources hosting our feature branches at the end of the day.
 To do this, we schedule the **Suspend Branches** runbook to run at 7 PM.
 This ensures it is run after the final **Create Branches** runbook trigger.

-The end result is that throughout the day deleted branches are cleaned up via **Destroy Branches**, at the start of weekdays any new branches are detected and all Azure resources are recreated via **Create Branches**, and at night all Azure resources are destroyed via **Suspend Branches**:
+The end result is:

+- Throughout the day deleted branches are cleaned up via **Destroy Branches**.
+- At the start of weekdays any new branches are detected and all Azure resources are recreated via **Create Branches**.
+- At night all Azure resources are destroyed via **Suspend Branches**:

 ![](triggers.png "width=500")

-If using triggers is not responsive enough to catch new branches being created and destroyed, it is also possible to execute `octo run-runbook` directly from Git itself.
-Popular hosting services like GitHub offer tooling that allows scripts to be run as branches are created and destroyed, which would make the creation and cleanup of feature branches in Octopus almost instantaneous.
+If using triggers is not responsive enough to catch new branches being created and destroyed, it's also possible to execute `octo run-runbook` directly from Git itself.
+Popular hosting services like GitHub offer tooling that allows scripts to be run as branches are created and destroyed, which makes the creation and cleanup of feature branches in Octopus almost instantaneous.

 ## A look at Octopus with feature branches